-Now that I am here, over a year and a half down the line, I realise that the awful sadness will never be behind me.
+Now that I am here, over a year and a half down the line, I realize that the awful sadness will never be behind me.

 I find myself getting caught.
 My joyous moment is interrupted as the tiny dagger in my heart reminds me that he is not here.

 For a long time, I thought that there was something wrong with this, that there was something wrong with me.

 I needed to just focus on the positive and not let the sadness and grief penetrate through.
 But how can you do this?
-How can you control this?

 The answer is that you can’t.
 You feel what you feel and that is ok.

 I take a breath and remember how much I love him and how much good he has brought to my life.
-And it feels ok.

 For as long as I live I will miss my boy and I will never feel shame in that.